ScanCare-Team/ScanCare-Capstone/README.md

-# Mobile APP Documentation
+# Scancare Mobile APP Documentation

-Login
-Register
+The source code for the Scancare Android app, written in Kotlin, was created to complete the Bangkit Capstone Project